tttiw/tttiw.github.io/blogs/wcalc-readme.md

 ## Getting Started

-wCalc works like a hybrid between an interpreter and a REPL.
+wCalc works half like a REPL.
 You write code in the editor, execute it, then continue building on top of your previous code.

 You can customize the startup script with: